Pasar al contenido principal Saltar al pie de página del mapa del sitio

 The exact services can vary from provider to provider, but typically, third-party payroll services will handle:

-• Filing of state, local, and federal taxes.
+• Filing state, local, and federal taxes

-• Generation of reports for company use.
+• Generating reports for company use

-Why Would Companies Choose To Use a Payroll Service?
+Why Would Companies Choose to Use a Payroll Service?

 Understanding Different Types of Payroll Services